 Previous research has found minimal support for the impact that the Five Factor Model of Personality (FFM) has upon EDM and social media usage (Antes et al., 2007; Ryan & Xenos, 2011).
 Specifically, Antes et al. (2007) found that the basic personality characteristics covered in the FFM (openness, conscientiousness, agreeableness, and neuroticism) had a minimal effect upon EDM in terms of data management, study conduct, professional practices, and business practices occurring in a research setting.
 Extraversion, however, did have a significant effect on EDM in terms of study conduct.

 Although conscientiousness was found to have a small effect on EDM according to the studies conducted by Antes et al. (2007) and Mumford et al. (2006), we suggest that conscientiousness may still have some degree of merit with regard to its interactive effect with perceptions of MI and EDM in a social media context.
 Conscientiousness refers to individual qualities that include being dependable, responsible, consistent, reliable, and mature among other desirable characteristics (Goldberg, 1990).
 There are a few of reasons why conscientiousness may have unique effects on MI and EDM within a social media context.
 First, Antes et al. (2007) and Mumford et al. (2006) studies used graduate student samples that were likely already high in conscientiousness.
 Thus, range restriction could have limited effect sizes.
 Second, conscientious individuals pay greater attention to details such as causes, constraints, and likely outcomes when thinking about ethical issues.
 Third, several studies have found sizable positive relationships between conscientiousness and integrity, which may be related to ethical decision making (Murphy, 2000; Ones, Viswesvaran, & Schmidt, 1993).
-However, it is important to note that the link between conscientiousness and integrity may be largely due the behavioral basis of their measures.
-For example, individuals may be more likely to conform to social and organizational rules and norms when it be benefits them to do so. to In light of this information, the following hypothesis is proposed:
+However, it is important to note that the link between conscientiousness and integrity may be largely due the behavioral basis of theintegrity measures (e.g., items relating to theft, sabotage, meeting deadlines, legitimacy of work absences).
+For example, individuals may be more likely to conform to social and organizational rules and norms when it be benefits them to do so.
+In light of this information, the following hypothesis is proposed:

 Hypothesis 2: Conscientiousness will be positively correlated with a) perceptions of MI, b) recognition of ethical issues, c) use of sensemaking strategies, and d) better overall ethical decision-making.